 If you use different MIDI channels for the various rows, ChordPotion will create a multi-channel MIDI file for you.

-You can combine the methods 2 and 1 to create even more complex sequences.
+You can combine this method with the MultiPattern concept to create even more complex sequences.

 Whenever a parameter is changed, ChordPotion generates a new "note trigger data model" from scratch.
 As long as you don't use randomization (e.g. by working with "FX 1" and "FX 2"), this data model will always sound the same.
 However, as soon as you add a randomization source, "Generate new variation" will result in new melodies.